 I remember when I used to go Trick-or-Treating, we would use pillow cases to collect MOUNDS of candy and by the end of the night I would get tired of holding my pillow case in front of me so I would swing it over my shoulder and carry it like a giant bindle (minus the stick)

-My point is, I thought it would be fun to make a drawstring Trick-or-Treat bag with handles that could be used as a backpack or just to throw over one shoulder!
-I absolutely LOVE the way it turned out and I can’t wait for my son to use it this year!
+My point is, I thought it would be fun to make a crochet drawstring Halloween candy bag with a sort of saddle bag strap that could be used to throw over one shoulder!
+I absolutely LOVE the way it turned out and I can’t wait for my kids to use them this year!

 This post may contain affiliate links, please view my disclosure policy for details.